Instagram Aesthetic: How To Create One For Your Brand

 How can you build a successful and cohesive Instagram aesthetic?

 When you first start thinking about how to create an Instagram aesthetic, you need to research and find out what resonates with your brand (and audience) best.
 Should it be colorful?
 Black and white?
 Include dark images?
-You will also need to consider what kind of images you will be posting.
+You will also need to consider what kind of images or Instagram Reels ideas you will be posting.
 A mood board for these ideas will provide you with a consistent reference point.
 You can use platforms like Pinterest to create mood boards.

 How should you create your mood board?